 TryCatch is very useful in JavaScript code to handle errors/exceptions.
 Without that, our code will die in the middle when there is an exception.
 Adding TryCatch at the top level of Await/Async may meet our need to prevent the code from interrupting in the middle, but in order for debugging the cause of the error, we would need to add the TryCatch to the nested Await/Async functions.

-The meaning of this in JavaScript can be a bit confusing, especially when using anonymous functions and arrow functions.
 When you use an anonymous function declared with the function keyword, the this keyword inside the function refers to the object that called the function.
 In other words, the this keyword is bound to the context of the function call.

 In an arrow function, the this keyword behaves differently than in a regular function.
 In an arrow function, the this keyword is lexically scoped, meaning that it takes its value from the enclosing execution context.
 This is in contrast to regular functions, where the value of this is determined by how the function is called.